 Gradually build up to longer walks.
 If your Morkie doesn’t walk now, start with 3 or 4 minutes then increase slowly to 20 minutes a day.

 Always consult with your Vet

 Before making major changes in your Morkie’s diet, check with your Vet.
-The doctor can check that there’s no other reasons for your dog’s excess weight.
-Although Vets offer advice on the best dog food, they also sell pet food, so there’s some conflict of interest.
+The doctor can check that there’s no medical reason for your dog’s excess weight.
+Although Vets offer advice on the best dog food, they also sell pet food, so be aware of that conflict of interest.

 How to tell if your Morkie is overweight